 Since his release in 2006, Belfort has gone on to publish three books: ‘The Wolf of Wall Street’ (2007), ‘Catching the Wolf of Wall Street’ (2009), and a self-help book ‘The Way of the Wolf’ (2017).
 Receiving an advance of $500,000 for his first book just a few days after his release, it seemed like he couldn’t make money.

 This initial book went on to see the popular film adaptation starring Leonardo DiCaprio and featured the same title.
 Despite this film making $392 million at the box office, Belfort sold the rights for a mere $1 million.
 Out of this $1 million, only $21,000 went towards his restitution payments leaving his victims a little bewildered.
 I wouldn’t be surprised if the con artist has millions stashed away in off-shore bank accounts.
-A lot of wealthy businessmen have their fortunes located in offshore jurisdictions so the authorities can’t take their money.
+A lot of wealthy businessmen have their fortunes located offshore so the authorities can’t easily track their money.

 Belfort has continuously stated his full intent to pay back his former investors and has been earning a substantial income through motivational speaking.
 Touring the world teaching entrepreneurs his ‘Straight Line Persuasion’ system, that reveals how to improve your sales by implementing various persuasions tactics.
 His ‘Straight Line Persuasion’ course, retails online for a mind-blowing $1,997.
 Belfort boasts he’ll earn more money in recent years than he ever did at the height of his stockbroking career.